 Dividend-paying underlying stocks and ETFs tend to have lower volatility.
 It's important to consider this when using dividend options trading strategies.

-OK, We Like Dividends - Here's Other Market Groups
+OK, We Like Dividends - Here are Other Market Groups

 The Liquid ETFs group contains ETF underlying with good liquidity and listed options.